akbartels/scheduler/README.md

 # Interview Scheduler
 Interview Scheduler is a React application that allows users to book, cancel and edit interview appointments with an interviewer of their choosing.

 This was my first project using React, Storybook, Jest and Cypress and I definitely enjoyed it!
-All of these tools solidified just how valuable building applications in smaller modules/components can be and also the importance of adding testing into your regular routine and habits.
+All of these tools solidified just how valuable building applications in smaller modules/components can be and also the importance of adding various testing strategies into your regular routine and habits.

 ## Setup